moveit/moveit2_tutorials/doc/how_to_guides/isaac_panda/isaac_panda_tutorial.rst

 How To Command Simulated Isaac Robot
 ====================================

-This tutorial requires a machine with ``Isaac Sim 2022.2.0`` installed.
+This tutorial requires a machine with ``Isaac Sim 2022.2.0`` or ``Isaac Sim 2022.2.1`` installed.
 For Isaac Sim requirements and installation please see the `Omniverse documentation <https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html>`_.

 This tutorial has the following assumptions on system configuration:

-1. NVIDIA Isaac Sim 2022.2.0 is installed on a Ubuntu 20.04 host in the ``$HOME/.local/share/ov/pkg/isaac_sim-2022.2.0`` directory. (this is the default location)
+1. NVIDIA Isaac Sim 2022.2.0 or 2022.2.1 is installed on a Ubuntu 20.04 host in the default location.
 2. Docker is installed.
+   If you plan to use your GPU with MoveIt, you will need to install `nvidia-docker <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installing-on-ubuntu-and-debian>`_.
 3. You clone this repo so that you can build a Ubuntu 22.04 Humble based Docker image that can communicate with Isaac and run this tutorial.

 Introduction to ros2_control